A Stewardship Ministry: ‘Lilies of the Field’ at St. James Episcopal Church

 Yours in Christ,

-Let stewardship not merely reference money.
-At its heart, it is something much deeper.
 It is our individual and collective spiritual practice rooted in thanksgiving.
 Everything we have – our time, our talents, our resources, and our very lives – comes from God.
 Stewardship, then, is not about obligation, but about response.
 It is how we say thank you to God for the abundance entrusted to us.

 At St. James, we are blessed with a vibrant and caring community.
 We have embraced the spirit of “Come and See,” opening our doors in welcome and invitation, trusting that God is at work among us.
 We are called to build on that foundation – to deepen our faith and expand our trust in God’s provision.